sensu/catalog/integrations/http/http-endpoint-monitoring/README.md

 <!-- Sensu Integration description; supports markdown -->

-The http-endpoint-monitoring integration provides healthchecks for HTTP endpoints, including HTTP response code monitoring.
+The http-endpoint-monitoring integration provides healthchecks and performance monitoring for HTTP endpoints.

 <!-- Provide a high level overview of the integration contents (e.g. checks, filters, mutators, handlers, assets, etc) -->

 This integration includes the following resources:

+* `http-endpoint` [entity] (a proxy entity will be generated for the target domain/host, e.g. "docs.sensu.io")
 * `http-endpoint-monitoring` [check]
+* `http-endpoint-metrics` [check]
 * `sensu/http-checks:0.5.0` [asset]

 ## Dashboards